Postgraduate students blog about their current research, public engagement work, activities away from University and life as a student in Edinburgh.

 I am an online learner from the mid-west U.S.A, pursuing my MSc in Equine Science.
 I am in my third year and eagerly preparing to begin my dissertation research in September 2018.

 I have been involved in Thoroughbred Racing for 21 years.
 Follow my blog if you want to get a glimpse of farm life with Thoroughbreds (plus one Welsh pony), while working towards a postgraduate degree from this well-known and respected University.

-Please enjoy reading blogs from our previous graduates
+Older blogs from our graduates

 I'm an online Masters student in Global Health and Infectious Diseases; and thanks to the Commonwealth Distance Learning Scholarship for helping me get started.
 Simultaneously, I’m a Health and Development professional based in Nigeria and I love reading, writing, travelling, playing board games and lots of music!
 Scroll through my notes to get a glimpse of my Edinburgh online journey.

 Having completed a MSc by Research in Integrative Neuroscience at the University of Edinburgh, I am now in the first year of my PhD in Neuroscience based at the Centre for Neuroregeneration in Edinburgh.
 Read my blog to take a look behind the scenes of postgraduate study and student life in one of the UK's most prestigious universities.